jnichols-git/Gate/README.md

 to attain even in the event of a security breach.
 2. Setting up and running a Gate server should be simple and intuitive.
 3. Servers should be fully functional on low-spec, low-cost servers for applications with lightweight needs.
-The majority of performance overhead should be in the quanitity and frequency of validation needed, not in the server's basic functionality.
+The majority of performance overhead should be in the quantity and frequency of validation needed, not in the server's basic functionality.
 4. Gate servers should be stable, handle errors and improper input well, and provide strong communication back to the application regarding those errors.